loominatrx/fog-stuff/custom_rom/README.md

 # Downloads
 ## Official ROMs
-Official ROMs are ROM that is compiled and maintained by the ROM team that developed the ROM with official support the maintainer.
+Official ROMs are ROMs that are compiled and maintained by the ROM team that developed the ROM with official support the maintainer.

 ### [Nusantara Project](https://nusantararom.org/)
 NusantaraProject (NusantaraROM) is an android operating system that have been modified with additional features and security patch updates.
 NusantaraProject is also known as Nusantara Android Development (NAD).